ebadi/SIMLAN/navigation/README.md

 First make sure that the dependencies and packages on the parent [README.md](../README.md) are installed.

-To stop the previous simulation, build and start a new simulation:
+To build and start a new simulation:

 ```bash
 ./build_navigation.sh